netham45/screamrouter/readme.md

 ScreamRouter's web interface listens on port 443.

 Each Sink, Source, and Route has a name.
 This name is used as the reference for routes and groups to track members.
 Clicking Add Sink will prompt you for the information to make one.
 The names must be unique between Sinks and Sink Groups, Sources and Source Groups, and all Routes.

-### Latency
-ScreamReader will use ffmpeg to convert incompatible streams to the same format, but at the cost of added latency.
-To avoid using ffmpeg to convert source input:

-* Ensure that your Sources and Sink is using the same sample rate, resampling requires ffmpeg.
-* Ensure that you are not using an equalizer, the equalizer will require ffmpeg.
-* Ensure that you are not using audio delays, they will require ffmpeg.

 ### Sinks
 Each Sink holds information for the destination IP, port, volume, sample rate, bit depth, channels, channel layout, and the sink name, and how many ms it is delayed